Software Engineering | Coupling and Cohesion

 - Written in simple language i.e. customer understandable language.

 - Describes the functionality of the system.

 - Linked with requirement document.

-Technical Design of system:
+Technical Design of the System:

 - Hardware component and design.

-- Functionality and hierarchy of software component.
+- Functionality and hierarchy of software components.

 - Software architecture

 - Data structure and flow of data.